The 101 Most Useful Websites on the Internet

 - twitterbots — create your own Twitter bots that can auto-reply, DM, follow people and more.

-- headspace.com — learn the art of meditation and reduct stress, focus more and even sleep better.
+- headspace.com — learn the art of meditation and reduce stress, focus more and even sleep better.

+- forms.studio — receive files from anyone in your Google Drive with File Upload Forms.

 - class-central.com — a directory of free online courses offered by universities worldwide.